tweag/nickel/CONTRIBUTING.md

 same pull request.
 If preliminary steps make sense as standalone changes, don't hesitate to split your pull request into several ones.

-1. Create a new topic branch: `git checkout -b feature/adding-some-stuff`
-2. Implement your changes and commit them.
-Try to keep commits focused as well.
-3. Documentation: If you added new items (functions, modules) to the public API of a crate, please document those items in-code.
+1. Documentation: If you added new items (functions, modules) to the public API of a crate, please document those items in-code.
 If you made an user-facing change (syntax, stdlib, language features, etc.), please update the existing documentation (in particular the user-manual) in consequence.
-4. Tests: be it for bug fixing or adding new features, try to write extensive tests as much as possible, to ensure the correctness of your changes as well as avoiding regressions.
+2. Tests: be it for bug fixing or adding new features, try to write extensive tests as much as possible, to ensure the correctness of your changes as well as avoiding regressions.
-5. Make sure your PR will pass the CI:
-    * run `cargo test` on the root crate `nickel-lang`
-    * run `cargo check` inside auxiliary crates: `lsp/nls` and `utilities/`, to make sure that your change didn't impact them
-    * run `cargo fmt` at the root of each modified crate
-    * (optional) check that the WebAssembly REPL is building.
-See [building the WebAssembly REPL](#webassembly-repl).
-This step may take some time, and should only be required if you added, upgraded or downgraded dependencies.
-6. Once all the previous steps are completed, you can push your branch to your fork and make a pull request on GitHub.